 - Athletes cannot prevent their image or name from being shown during public events unless it concerns their private life.

-- The GDPR strengthens the protection of athletes’ image and name rights by imposing strict rules on the processing of their personal data.
+- The GDPR strengthens the protection of athletes’ image and name rights by imposing strict rules on the processing of their data.

 It is essential for public figures and athletes to be aware of their rights and the legal mechanisms available to protect their personality rights, and to proactively defend their rights against commercial exploitation.